overdosing/linux-minecraft-fps-fix/README.md

 vblank_mode=0 /opt/minecraft-launcher/minecraft-launcher

-For an automated process, download linux-minecraft-fps-fix.sh
+For an automated process, download linux-minecraft-fps-fix.sh and launch using the script